Jacyhust/MARIA/README.md

-# The Source Code for MARIA (Submitted to SIGMOD 2025 Round 4)
+# The Source Code for MARIA (Submitted to PVLDB 2025)
 -----------------------------------------------------------------------------------------------------------------
 ## Introduction
 This is a source code for the algorithm described in the paper **MARIA: Towards Efficient Approximate Maximum Inner Product Search on Large-Scale Vector Datasets**.
 We call it as **maria** project.